Victorian Gentleman’s Jewelry

 What we refer to today as “stickpins” were called cravat, scarf or breast pins and were quite popular throughout the Victorian period.
 These were comprised of a rod-like pin, up to three inches in length, worn vertically, with a decorative element perched at one end.
 These pins were designed to help secure a scarf, ascot, cravat or what have you.
 Other forms of jewelry created to secure neckties were also available.

 Cuff links, shirt studs, waistcoat buttons, and rings were acceptable.
-Watch chains, now refined and understated with a single fob or seal, a neckchain which could be used to suspend eyeglasses and a gold-headed cane were also within the norm.
+Watch chains, now refined and understated with a single fob or seal, a neckchain that could be used to suspend eyeglasses and a gold-headed cane were also within the norm.

 A gentleman’s watch chain was one of the last areas of personal expression allowed by society.
-A decorative watch key, an ornamental locket with hair mementos and a fob, or two, were deemed appropriate accoutrements.
+A decorative watch key, an ornamental locket with hair mementos, and a fob, or two, were deemed appropriate accoutrements.
 The Prince of Wales, Albert, wore elaborate match and pencil cases on his watch chain.
 Tokens of friendship and sentimental mementos were as popular with men as they were with women.
 Locks of hair secreted away in hidden lockets were suspended from many a watch chain.
-Poet Robert Browning’s watch chain sported a telescopic pencil, a ring that had been treasured by his beloved wife and a twenty-lira coin that signified a cause his wife supported.
+Poet Robert Browning’s watch chain sported a telescopic pencil, a ring that had been treasured by his beloved wife, and a twenty-lira coin that signified a cause his wife supported.

 Jewelry representative of a sport or gaming pursuit was popular with both sexes.
 Men showed particular interest in horse racing and hunting jewelry.
 Jewels for the hunter included stick pins, cuff links and charms with foxes, rabbits, hounds, boars and stags often rendered in full color with enamel or reverse painted crystal intaglios.
 Sometimes souvenirs from the hunt, such as stag’s teeth or grouse feet, were converted into jewelry so that the “trophy” could be proudly displayed.
 The French, in particular, loved all things equestrian.
 Equestrian jewelry, bijoux hippiques, fashioned as whips, bits, nails, spurs, horseshoes, and stirrups were worn by both men and women.
 Watch chains for men abounded with horse themes, including the curb chain itself – named for the chain from a horse’s bridle-bit.
 Badges were produced by the various horse racing clubs in excess of those produced for any other sport.